USER OF HAMILTON BROOKES LICENCE AGREEMENT

 This agreement is between Hamilton Brookes ('we', 'our' and 'us') and the Subscriber to whom Hamilton Brookes has agreed to supply the Services ('the Subscriber' and 'you').
 Hamilton Brookes operates as part of Oxford Brookes University.

 We may make changes to these terms from time to time.
 We may notify you of such changes by any reasonable means, including by posting the revised version of these terms on the Website.
 You can determine when we last changed these terms by referring to the 'LAST UPDATED' statement above.
 Your use of the Services following changes to these terms will constitute your acceptance of those changes.
 If you do not accept these terms please DO NOT continue to use the Services.

-1.1 Donation means the annual amount payable by you to the Hamilton Trust for subscribing to the elected Services and as stated from time to time on the Website.
+1.1 Payment means the annual amount payable by you to Hamilton Brookes for subscribing to the elected Services and as stated from time to time on the Website.

-1.2 Friend person who has elected to donate to the Hamilton Trust and agree to benefit from the Services by completing the checkout process.
+1.2 Subscriber person who has elected to pay Hamilton Brookes and agree to benefit from the Services by completing the checkout process.

-1.3 Services means as elected by the Friend on registration either:
+1.3 Services means as elected by the Subscriber on registration either:

 1.3.1 Key Stage 1 subscription - including English, Maths, Science and cross-curricular Topic materials for Reception, Reception/Year 1, Year 1, Year 1/2, Year 2 and Year 2/3 and supporting materials for primary schools and their teachers; and/or